yuki-yano/fzf-preview.vim/README.md

 Starting with devicons as standard, it can also work with modern tools such as bat, rg, exa, etc.

-fzf-preview mainly uses a floating window in NEOVIM, but depending on the configuration it may also work in VIM, but I can't really recommend it.
+fzf-preview mainly uses a floating window in Neovim, but depending on the configuration it may also work in VIM, but I can't really recommend it.

 ## Features